Ireland Travel Guide

 1 – Cliffs of Moher, County Clare

 The Cliffs of Moher is one of those places, that you just look at and say o my god!!
 It’s just beautiful, eye-catching and just a pleasure to see.
 The area is full of bird species, flora and wonderful wildlife.
 The Cliffs of Moher is located in County Clare around three and a half hours from Dublin.
-The area is a very important area for bird breeding, you will see lots of birds and the famous Puffin birds.
+The area is a very important site for bird breeding, you will see lots of birds and the famous Puffin birds in the area.

 The visitor centre at the cliffs is full of interactive displays, there is a cinema with a virtual reality movie.
 The cliffs are the second busiest tourist site in all of Ireland.